zcmendes/aws-working-with-amazon-ecs/README.md

 The ECS scheduler automatically maintained the desired task count and distributed workloads across the available container instances.

+## Application Validation

+The application was successfully deployed and accessed through the Network Load Balancer.

+Initial application response:

+- Amazon ECS Sample App
+- Congratulations!

+This confirmed that the ECS Service, EC2 container instances, shared volume configuration, and Network Load Balancer were functioning correctly.

 ## Screenshots

 ### Task Definition Revision 1